Erika Girardi Discusses Her Mother On ‘RHOBH’ Following Comments About Her Son

 At the same time Erika Girardi joined the reality series, Kathryn Edwards, the wife of former NFL star Donnie Edwards, was brought to the show.
 However, after just one season, Edwards left the show.

-In addition to opening up about her mother, Erika Girardi has also spoken candidly about her adult son who lives with her and her husband, attorney Thomas Girardi, in Los Angeles.
+In addition to opening up about her mother, Erika Girardi also spoke candidly about her adult son who lives with her and her husband, attorney Thomas Girardi, in Los Angeles.

-“It’s not weird [that people are interested in him],” Erika Girardi revealed to The Daily Dish last month.
+“It’s not weird [that people are interested in him],” Erika Girardi revealed to the Daily Dish last month.
 “I’m sure that they’re curious because the only thing that they see is this thing.
 But I am a mother.
 He is a police officer and he will remain off camera.”

 Since Erika Girardi began starring on The Real Housewives of Beverly Hills during Season 6, she has kept her son away from the cameras and will continue to do so.
 That said, her fans are quite curious about who Tommy is.